Beth Simone Noveck: Background

 Raised in Toms River, New Jersey, she graduated from Harvard University with an AM magna cum laude, and the University of Innsbruck with a Ph.D.
 She graduated from Yale Law School with a JD.

 She directs The Governance Lab, also known as the Govlab and its MacArthur Research Network on Opening Governance, which is designed to improve people's lives through innovative governance.
-She also directs The Burnes Family Center for Global Impact at Northeastern University.

-She was formerly the Jacob K. Javits Visiting Professor at the Robert F. Wagner Graduate School of Public Service and a visiting professor at the MIT Media Lab.
-She is a former professor of law at New York Law School and a senior fellow at the Yale Law School Information Society Project.
-She served in the White House as the first United States Deputy Chief Technology Officer and director of the White House Open Government Initiative from 2009 to 2011 under President Barack Obama.
-UK Prime Minister David Cameron appointed her senior advisor for Open Government, and she served on the Obama-Biden White House transition team.
-She has also designed or collaborated on Unchat, The Do Tank, Peer To Patent, Data.gov, Challenge.gov and the Gov Lab's Living Labs and training platform, The Academy.
+She was formerly the Jacob K. Javits Visiting professor at the Robert F. Wagner Graduate School of Public Service and a visiting professor at the MIT Media Lab.
+She is a former professor of law at New York Law School.
+She has also designed or collaborated on Unchat, The Do Tank, Peer To Patent, Data.gov, Challenge.gov and the Gov Lab's Living Labs and training platform, The academy.
 She works with the Chiba Institute of Technology Center for Radical Transformation in Japan as a Visiting Researcher.
-She helps edit the Association for Computing Machinery’s Digital Government Research and Practice Journal and is a founding associate editor for the Journal of Collective Intelligence.
+She helps edit the Association for Computing Machinery's Digital Government Research and Practice Journal and is a founding associate editor for the Journal of Collective Intelligence.